Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Static hedging of freight rate risk under model uncertainty

-which is a robust solution to the typical quadratic hedging problem.
-Note that the calculation of the robust solution stated in \eqref{sol-1} relies on our capability to produce samples from the pricing measure $Q_*$.
-Therefore it is a crucial step in the whole procedure the charcterization of $Q_*$ or at least to have the ability to simulate samples from this model.
+with the ${\bf Proj}_{\Theta}(\cdot)$ denoting the projection operator from $\R^2$ to the feasible set $\Theta$\footnote{ ${\bf Proj}_{\Theta}(x) := \arg \min_{y \in \Theta} \|y-x\|_2^2$ }.
+Note that the calculation of the robust solution \eqref{sol-1} relies on our capability to produce samples from the pricing measure $Q_*$.
+Therefore it is a crucial step in the whole procedure the characterization of $Q_*$ or at least to have the ability to simulate samples from this model.
 For the case discussed in this paper (please see Section \ref{sec-4}) this task is straight-forward.
 However, for more complex models one has to be aware of the computational complexity that may face in obtaining $Q_*$.
 Possibly, in some cases, it would be a more profitable strategy to treat directly the minimax problem stated in \eqref{static-robust} in terms of required computational time.

-Depending on the available hedging instruments in $\Psi(\Stil)$, problem \eqref{SH-2} might need to be enhanched with some regularization terms with respect to the hedging strategy $\theta$ to simultaneously perform selection of the hedging instruments that are more effective (see e.g. LASSO type regularization schemes \cite{hastie2009elements}).
-For example, library $\Psi(\Stil)$ may contain both put and call options on various maturities, so employing penalties like LASSO, will provide hedging schemes that will completely omit budget allocation to financial instruments that cannot have a significant impact in reducing risk.
+Depending on the available hedging instruments in $\Psib(\Stil)$, problem \eqref{SH-2} might need to be enhanced with some regularization terms with respect to the hedging strategy $\btheta$ to simultaneously perform selection of the hedging instruments that are more effective (see e.g. sparse-type regularization schemes \cite{corsaro2021fused, pun2021sparse}).
+For instance, hedging library $\Psib(\Stil)$ may contain both put and call options on various maturities, so employing penalties like LASSO, will provide hedging schemes that will completely omit budget allocation to financial instruments that cannot have a significant impact in reducing risk.
 In this direction, the penalized version of the problem might be re-written as

-where $R(\theta)$ denotes the employed regularization term (e.g. for LASSO regularization term we have $R(\theta) = \lambda \|\theta\|_1$ with $\lambda>0$ denoting the sensitivity parameter of the regularization).
+where $R(\btheta)$ denotes the employed regularization term (e.g. for LASSO regularization term we have $R(\btheta) = \lambda \| \btheta \|_1$ with $\lambda>0$ denoting the sensitivity parameter of the regularization).